dabonetn/ppeb-cr/README.md

 IMPLEMENTED: (Mostly in the order done)

-.Board in the size and shape of a real TI Speech Synthesizer .Speech Synthesizer implementation using PWM
+Board in the size and shape of a real TI Speech Synthesizer Speech Synthesizer implementation using PWM
-.32KB Expanded Memory (using Pico memory if desired, but also PSRAM that can implement SAMS, see below...)
+32KB Expanded Memory (using Pico memory if desired, but also PSRAM that can implement SAMS, see below...)
-.DSR RAM/ROM Memory - 4KB ROM area + 5 * paged 4KB (20KB) RAM areas in >5000=>5FFF
+DSR RAM/ROM Memory - 4KB ROM area + 5 * paged 4KB (20KB) RAM areas in >5000=>5FFF
-.GRAM/GROM Cartridge + Multi-bank RAM/ROM, E.G. 40KB GROM & 16KB+ ROM (+MiniMem-RAM) +++ PSRAM expands this considerably
+GRAM/GROM Cartridge + Multi-bank RAM/ROM, E.G. 40KB GROM & 16KB+ ROM (+MiniMem-RAM) +++ PSRAM expands this considerably
-.Load   Interrupt Capable (Used to enable the USB subsystem [keyboard & joystick]) .ExtInt Interrupt Capable (Used to enable RS232 non-blocking reads) .USB Keyboard Interface "<ALT>=" is the normal TI-99 reset, but <CTRL><ALT>DEL can perform a full reset if <ALT>'=' has been locked out, .USB Keyboard Interface  <CTRL><ALT>F11 is a keyboard to joystick toggle (enables TAB and Arrow keys as a joystick), <CTRL><ALT>F12 is a keyboard-state reset, should keys get stuck
+Load   Interrupt Capable (Used to enable the USB subsystem [keyboard & joystick]) ExtInt Interrupt Capable (Used to enable RS232 non-blocking reads) USB Keyboard Interface "<ALT>=" is the normal TI-99 reset, but <CTRL><ALT>DEL can perform a full reset if <ALT>'=' has been locked out, USB Keyboard Interface  <CTRL><ALT>F11 is a keyboard to joystick toggle (enables TAB and Arrow keys as a joystick), <CTRL><ALT>F12 is a keyboard-state reset, should keys get stuck
-.USB Joystick Interface (4 way Hat switch & 4 buttons + includes 1 analog stick converted to digital) .USB Mouse interface - TIPI style which can also do Mechatronics style using the available TIPI drivers .DSK/x - Via the SD Card, including listing directories w/o the 127 file limit .RAW File read and write support (these work with sectors, but are not direct sector I/O) .PIO - List to SD Card text-file (/spool.txt)
+USB Joystick Interface (4 way Hat switch & 4 buttons + includes 1 analog stick converted to digital) USB Mouse interface - TIPI style which can also do Mechatronics style using the available TIPI drivers DSK/x - Via the SD Card, including listing directories w/o the 127 file limit RAW File read and write support (these work with sectors, but are not direct sector I/O) PIO - List to SD Card text-file (/spool.txt)
-.Using TCP/IP & standard time-server to set the Pico clock for proper file system timestamps .SAMS Memory Expansion, using a PSRAM chip, size configurable at build-time .RS232 - Via Pico's free Serial2 port.
-Uses a fixed BAUD rate, see below in the defines, .cfg file can override .PI.CLOCK - WiFi on the Pico W - Special read-only file (set via a NTP time-server mentioned above) also defined as just 'CLOCK'
+Using TCP/IP & standard time-server to set the Pico clock for proper file system timestamps SAMS Memory Expansion, using a PSRAM chip, size configurable at build-time RS232 - Via Pico's free Serial2 port.
+Uses a fixed BAUD rate, see below in the defines, .cfg file can override PI.CLOCK - WiFi on the Pico W - Special read-only file (set via a NTP time-server mentioned above) also defined as just 'CLOCK'
-.Sockets - WiFi on the Pico W - RS232/2 - port:2322 (Server socket - with single client auto-connect)
+Sockets - WiFi on the Pico W - RS232/2 - port:2322 (Server socket - with single client auto-connect)
-.Sockets - WiFi on the Pico W - PI.TCP=... (a single Client-Only socket) .Sockets - WiFi on the Pico W - Extension-TCP (a single Client-Only socket) .DSK1 automap when E.G. CALL TIPI("/x/y/DSK1ea/TIEA") loads a module (TI E/A here) from a path with a "last" path component starting with "DSK1" - which gets automapped
+Sockets - WiFi on the Pico W - PI.TCP=... (a single Client-Only socket) Sockets - WiFi on the Pico W - Extension-TCP (a single Client-Only socket) DSK1 automap when E.G. CALL TIPI("/x/y/DSK1ea/TIEA") loads a module (TI E/A here) from a path with a "last" path component starting with "DSK1" - which gets automapped
-.Math Co-Processor implements faster Add (and Sub) Multiply and Divide for Radix-100 floating point numbers (requires USB subsystem)
+Math Co-Processor implements faster Add (and Sub) Multiply and Divide for Radix-100 floating point numbers (requires USB subsystem)
-.PCode Card, with "PCode.ROM", "PCode.GRM" in the SD Card's root, must be 12KB & 62KB (or 64KB) merged G/ROM dumps
+PCode Card, with "PCode.ROM", "PCode.GRM" in the SD Card's root, must be 12KB & 62KB (or 64KB) merged G/ROM dumps
-.mydisk.DSK sector-dump disk images mapped via CALL MAP1...MAP9 accessed via a special build of the TI Disk Controller Card's DSR ROM (needed for PCode usage, but generally useful)
+mydisk.DSK sector-dump disk images mapped via CALL MAP1...MAP9 accessed via a special build of the TI Disk Controller Card's DSR ROM (needed for PCode usage, but generally useful)
-.(Note 1: The TI Disk Controller Card's DSR requires sector image file names to end with ".DSK" to be properly detected otherwise SD Card directories are assumed)
+(Note 1: The TI Disk Controller Card's DSR requires sector image file names to end with ".DSK" to be properly detected otherwise SD Card directories are assumed)
-.(Note 2: Mapping a track-dump .DSK file may [or may not] work but it will be converted to a RAM DISK [read only] but can be converted to a sector dump file by the ",RR" postfix)
+(Note 2: Mapping a track-dump .DSK file may [or may not] work but it will be converted to a RAM DISK [read only] but can be converted to a sector dump file by the ",RR" postfix)
-.Action-Reply (VDPREGS - because recording them was important to the implementation) <CTRL><ALT>Print-Screen to save, <CTRL><ALT>Win-Menu to restore (Doesn't support SAMS or PCODE)
+Action-Reply (VDPREGS - because recording them was important to the implementation) <CTRL><ALT>Print-Screen to save, <CTRL><ALT>Win-Menu to restore (Doesn't support SAMS or PCODE)
-.Myarc 512KB RAM [switchable] (turns off SAMS to reuse its memory and CRU base - I.E. A Foundation card @ CRU >1E00) .A USB Memory Stick will mount as a DSK device (DSK3 by default) for a single directory device .Digi-Port emulation for sound, if the speech synth is enabled .ForTI sound card emulation using a connected BT speaker .Bluetooth Gamepads (joystick 1 and 2 specified by the 6 byte BT device address) .Bluetooth Keyboard & Mouse (ditto^^)
+Myarc 512KB RAM [switchable] (turns off SAMS to reuse its memory and CRU base - I.E. A Foundation card @ CRU >1E00) A USB Memory Stick will mount as a DSK device (DSK3 by default) for a single directory device Digi-Port emulation for sound, if the speech synth is enabled ForTI sound card emulation using a connected BT speaker Bluetooth Gamepads (joystick 1 and 2 specified by the 6 byte BT device address) Bluetooth Keyboard & Mouse (ditto^^)

 DSR Devices Available...